Where to start and end your

 The best arrival and departure cities for most people, Dr. Voyageur believes,

-are Orlando, Las Vegas, Vancouver, San Francisco, Portland (the
+are Orlando, Las Vegas, Vancouver, San Francisco, New York City, Portland (the

-one in Oregon during the summer), Montreal, and Calgary (with immediate
+one in Oregon during the summer), Denver, Montreal, Seattle, and Calgary (with an immediate or next day

 Keep an eye on rental car rates

-If you plan to rent a car upon arrival in Canada or the U.S., check on rental car rates before setting up your ticket.
+If you plan to rent a car upon arrival in Canada or the U.S., check on rental car rates before finalizing your ticket.

 Rental rates and especially rental taxes vary wildly from place to place.
 Be sure to find out the total cost of a rental—the cost including taxes and fees—before deciding to rent at a location.